Guirdo/website/src/en/projects/2022/12/09/apod-app.md

 - **Shows the astronomical picture of the day:** The first thing you see is the today's astronomical picture with its title, description and credits.
 - **You can enter a different date:** Right above the picture, there is an date input where you can enter a different date, as long as that date is from 1995-06-16 to the current day.
 - **Quality of the picture:** In the top right corner there is a switch which you can select the quality of the images that are displayed.
-- **Play the Astronomical Video:** There also are days when there is a video instead of a image, so below the thumbnail will be a button to open a modal for watching it.
+- **Play the Astronomical Video of the Day:** There also are days when there is a video instead of a image, so below the thumbnail will be a button to open a modal for watching it.
 - **Random picture:** Every time you open this page it gives you a picture from a random date.
 - **Share with friends:** There is a sharing button which you can share the current picture with just a link.